Salt Lake City, please discontinue this environmental injustice.

 "Rivers are the lifeblood of our civilization, we therefore need to carefully analyze the consequences of our actions to maintain ecologically sound riparian communities."
 USDA FS Big Cottonwood Creek Stream Survey Report Nov 2000

-E-coli data 2015 to 2018 Big Cottonwood Canyon from SLC Public Utilties (pdf)
+E-coli data 2015 to 2018 Big Cottonwood Canyon from SLC Public Utilities (pdf)

 Download[Utah] Payson Lakes under algal bloom warning after young girl falls Sept 4, 2019 (pdf)